-thanks to a variety of healthy outlets that support her intellectual, physical, emotional, social, and moral development.
-Our small size gives her the benefit of personal attention and consistent support.
-Our nonsectarian approach reinforces the value of diversity, encouraging her to explore ideas beyond the traditional boundaries.
+Thanks to a variety of healthy outlets that support intellectual, physical, emotional, social, and moral development, our small size gives you the benefit of personal attention and consistent support.
+Our nonsectarian approach reinforces the value of diversity, encouraging you to explore ideas beyond the traditional boundaries.

 A Culture of Freedom, a Code of Honor